-<IMPORTANT: If upgrading from previous version, see page vi prior to installation!>
+<IMPORTANT: If you are upgrading from a previous version, see "Special Instructions" (page vi) prior to installation!>

-Insert the program CD into the CD drive on your computer.
-System installation should begin as the CD is read; however, if this does not occur, click on start, click on run, click on browse, select the CD, select Setup.exe, and click on OK.
+Insert the installation CD into the CD drive on your computer.
+System installation should begin as the CD is read; however, if this does not occur, click on start, click on run, click on browse, select the CD, select Setup.exe, and click OK.

-Installation will begin by searching for the installed location of Microsoft Access[TM] on your computer.
-If you know where Access resides you can select that location, rather than waiting for the setup program to find it.
-Once completed, the program will remember this location and open Access[TM] each time the database program is initiated.
+Installation will begin by searching for the installed location of Microsoft AccessTM on your computer.
+If you know where AccessTM resides, you can select that location rather than waiting for the setup program to find it.
+Once completed, the program will remember this location and open AccessTM each time the database program is initiated.